quorten/macsehw/hardware/fpga/bbu/README.md

   `CAS1H` are not driven.

-* If both `MBRAM` and `ROW2` are TRUE, i.e. +5V, it is also possible for the BBU to detect a 2.5 MB RAM configuration and adjust bus errors flagging accordingly.
+* If both `MBRAM` and `ROW2` are TRUE, i.e. +5V, it is also possible for the BBU to detect a 2.5MB RAM configuration and adjust bus errors flagging accordingly.

-* `RDO0` - `RDO15` are bidirectional data signals, they are the
+* `RDQ0` - `RDQ15` are bidirectional data signals, they are the
   primary means by which single-pin I/O devices and the like are mapped into the address space that can be directly accessed by the CPU, in conjunction with the address inputs.
 Namely, the BBU reads